Skip to content

 • You are labeled a “Friend of the Crown” and “a politician that couldn’t be trusted” with the positions of the colonialists, there were efforts to impeach and remove you as the Governor of MA.

-• On a positive note, on November 6, 1766, you approve a Proclamation authorizing November 27, 1766 as a “General Day of pubic Thanksgiving” where no labor would be done in Massachusetts.
+• On a positive note, on November 6, 1766, you approved a Proclamation authorizing November 27, 1766, as a “General Day of pubic Thanksgiving” where no labor would be done in Massachusetts.
 Modern Thanksgiving was later proclaimed for all states in 1863 by Abraham Lincoln.

 On Monday, 31 July, 1769 the next week’s Boston Evening-Post reported, Gov. Bernard “left his Seat at Roxbury and went to Castle William.
 The next Morning about Nine o’Clock he embarked on board His Majesty’s Ship Rippon, then lying in King-Road.”
 That route allowed him to depart without traveling through Boston.
 After Bernard sailed back to England in 1769, one Boston newspaper wrote that he “for nine years past has been a Scourge of this Province, a Curse to North America, and a Plague to the whole Empire.”
 The article added that if the captain of his ship, “on the rising of the first Storm,” should “throw the Baronet overboard [as a sacrifice] for fair Weather, and he find his way into a Whale’s Belly, it is hoped he will not be called out, dead or alive….”